kvk-code/CT428_BLOCKCHAIN_TECHNOLOGIES_NOTES/DHT_Distributed_Hash_Tables.md

 **Q: What keyspaces does a node maintain?**
 A:
-- **Routing Keyspace:** Organized into buckets (e.g., Bucket 0, Bucket 1, Bucket 2) based on XOR distance from the node’s own ID.
+- **Routing Keyspace:** Organized into buckets based on XOR distance.
-- **DHT Key–Value Store for Provider Records:** Mapping from CIDs to nodes that offer the content.
+- **DHT Key–Value Store for Provider Records:** Maps each CID to a list of nodes that provide the content.
-- **DHT Key–Value Store for Metadata Records:** Mapping from a file’s Root CID to its metadata (including chunk lists, size, and content type).
+- **DHT Key–Value Store for Metadata Records:** Maps a file’s Root CID to its metadata (including the ChunkList, file size, and content type).
-- **Local Content Store (Optional):** Actual storage for complete files and chunks hosted by the node.
+- **Local Content Store (Optional):** Actual storage for complete files and individual chunks.
-- **Node State Information:** Operational data such as network address, connection status, and performance metrics.
+- **Node State Information:** Operational details such as network address, connection status, and performance metrics.

-**Q: How does the metadata record help with file retrieval?**
+**Q: What is the significance of Step 2 (Storing the Video in the DHT) in the file example?**
 A:
+- The file uploader, as part of the DHT network, publishes provider records and metadata records.
+- Provider records (propagated based on keyspace similarity) map the file’s CID (and chunk CIDs) to the uploader’s node details.
+- The metadata record acts as a “table of contents,” listing chunk CIDs, file size, and type.
+- While the uploader initially hosts the content in its Local Content Store, over time other nodes may cache the chunks based on content usage or explicit pinning.
+- This step makes the file discoverable and ensures redundancy and fault tolerance.

+**Q: How does the lookup process work once provider records are retrieved?**
+A:
-1. The client first retrieves the metadata (which contains the ChunkList and other file details) using the Root CID.
+1. The client queries the DHT for the Root CID and gets back provider records.
+2. It contacts one of those nodes to retrieve the metadata record.
+3. The metadata record provides a ChunkList.
-2. It then performs separate lookups for each chunk (using the chunk CIDs) to obtain the actual content.
+4. The client then performs separate DHT lookups for each chunk CID.
-3. Finally, the client reassembles the file from its chunks.
+5. Finally, the client retrieves the chunks from their respective nodes and reassembles the file.

+**Q: How does caching differ between provider records and content chunks?**
+A:
+- **Provider Records:**
+  These are automatically stored on the K nodes closest (by XOR distance) to the content’s CID.
+- **Content Caching:**
+  The actual binary data (chunks) may be cached based on content popularity, explicit pinning by nodes, or local caching policies.
+This caching is driven by usage rather than just hash space similarity.

 **Q: How is a DHT different from centralized storage?**
 A: Centralized systems rely on a single server for all data, whereas a DHT distributes the data across many nodes, improving resilience and scalability.